 compliance

-HIPAA-compliant AI receptionist: what dental, veterinary, and healthcare-adjacent practices need to know
+HIPAA and AI receptionists: what dental, veterinary, and healthcare-adjacent practices need to know

-Before deploying an AI receptionist in your practice, you need to know what HIPAA actually requires of your vendor, what VantaWeb can and cannot promise, and whether your specific situation requires a Business Associate Agreement.
-This page answers those questions directly.
+Before deploying an AI receptionist in your practice, you need to know what HIPAA actually requires of your vendor, what VantaWeb can honestly offer today, and whether your specific situation requires waiting for our HIPAA tier.

 TL;DR